utsavdutta/Flutter_loginPage_bloc/README.md

-# Flutter LoginScreen implemented via bloc and Rxdart
+# Flutter LoginScreen implemented with bloc and Rxdart

 Made with Flutter/Dart.
 bloc architecture with Rxdar.